 The focus that franchisors place on franchise development is vital to prospective franchisees.
-This is particularly the case for those who have never managed their owned business before.
+This is particularly the case for those who have never managed their own business before.

 Franchisees choose to join a franchise because they want to be their own boss, but they also want the safety net that comes from buying into a proven system, brand and processes.
-They want the reassurance and comfort of the guidance and support that the franchisor will provide throughout their franchising journey.
+They want the reassurance of continual guidance and support that the franchisor will provide throughout their franchising journey.

 As a franchisor, how can you best support your franchisees?

 Your franchisees will pay their franchise fee and in return expect to be trained adequately enough to run a successful and profitable business.
 But the support that you provide should go deeper than this.
-There are many ways that you can help your franchisee be the best that they can be, which goes further than the support detailed in the franchise agreement.
+There are many ways that you can help your franchisees reach their full potential, which goes further than the support detailed in the franchise agreement.

 Here's a guide on how to provide quality, consistent and accessible support to all your franchisees.

 Franchisors tend to be very good at providing comprehensive training as soon as the franchise agreement has been signed and the franchise fee has been paid.
 However, franchisees don’t just benefit from the initial training package, but from ongoing franchise development too.
 This is particularly true for the more experienced franchisees who quickly become dissatisfied if their growing needs are not met.

 There are many ways that your franchisees’ ongoing training needs can be provided for, which doesn’t have to involve them taking time out of their business and sitting in a classroom for hours on end.

 You could spend time with your franchisees at their franchise sites, for example.
 Franchisees will appreciate your willingness to roll up your sleeves and get stuck into demonstrating your in-depth knowledge of the system.
 They will respect and admire a franchisor who takes a hands-on approach to ongoing training.